 The chains on the doors of Castle were cut away with bolt croppers, the building searched extensively, but it’s now just an empty carcass.
 No dance floor, music system, no lights.
 Everything has been stripped bare, just as it had been before the building had been leased.
 Tracing of the purchaser’s phone number and address came to nothing.
 It had been paid for in a cash lump sum, so there are no credit cards, no identities.

 There are no trap doors, no secret rooms, no way that many people could have left without being seen.
 No reports from taxis, airplanes of any other mode of transport to take them out of the town, out of the country.
 The same question echoed around the world; how can a 1800-strong body of people just completely disappear overnight?

 Despite the police releasing an official statement saying they’re following leads, it’s clear they’re bluffing.
 Those initial questions they’d asked me when they visited; Were the people acting strangely?
 Was someone spiking the drinks?
 Did anyone say anything weird?
 Haunt me daily.
 I relive the night again and again but can’t think of anything I haven’t already told the police.

 “That was the police.
-They want Lucy in for interrogation first thing in the morning.
-They think she had something to do with the disappearances.
+They want Lucy in for questioning first thing in the morning.
 They’re sending a car at 8:45”.